Artist. Producer. Writer. Idiot.

 Stephanie is an award-winning artist, producer, writer and idiot.
 She is the creative director of DON'T BE LONELY.
-She is currently based in London, but tours extensively around the world working on independent productions as a creative producer, production-manager, writer, stage manager, tour manager and shoulder-to-cry-on / ray of sunshine.
-She is particularly interested in clown, physical theatre, comedy, interactive and immersive theatre, live art and work for young people.
+She is currently based in Brussels, but tours extensively around the world working for organisations and on independent productions as a creative producer, production-manager, writer, stage manager, tour manager and shoulder-to-cry-on / ray of sunshine.
+She is particularly interested in community work, physical theatre, comedy, interactive and immersive theatre, games, live art and work for young people.

 Stephanie has been working in the independent theatre and comedy sector since 2010, when she co-founded and wrote with comedy group Vigilantelope.
 Since then, she has worked with numerous independent comedians, artists and theatre-makers including Trygve Wakenshaw, Phil Burgers (Dr Brown), Stuart Bowden, Betty Grumble, The Loungeroom Confabulators, The Listies, Vachel Spirason, Claudia O'Doherty, Alasdair Tremblay-Birchall, Pat Burtscher, Heidi O'Loughlin, One Step At A Time Like This, the Greater Asia Co-Prosperity Sphere and Look Left Look Right.

 In 2012 Stephanie received an Artstart grant from the Australia Council for the Arts, which allowed her to build this website.